Cohben-OBrien/smart-shopping-system-v2/README.md

 How to Run:
 -----------
+- Option 1
+    - run the smart-shopping-system-v2.jar in the finish project file ensuring the database is in the Smart Shop System / Database directory

+- Option 2
+    - clone the github repo
     - Open the project in your Java IDE.
+    - add the Swingx and SQLite external libraries are added to the project structure
     - Run the file: GUI/Main.java
-- The login window will appear.

 Prerequisites:
 --------------
+- Option 1
+    -   java run time environment

+- Option 2
     - Java JDK 17 or higher
     -  Java IDE (IntelliJ, Eclipse, NetBeans)
-- (Optional) MySQL + MySQL Connector/J

 Key Features:
 -------------